About Enrooted Life

 FAQs

-• Natalie brings extensive training and certifications in somatic practices, plant-based nutrition coaching, nature-based meditation, and group fitness.
+Natalie brings extensive training and certifications in somatic practices, plant-based nutrition coaching, nature-based meditation, and group fitness.
 She is currently undergoing her 3-year Somatic Experiencing® training.
-Natalie also holds two master’s degrees and has spent years studying the human condition, healing, and embodiment through both academic and experiential lenses.
+Natalie also holds two master’s degrees (and started + stopped a third in clinical mental health counseling) and has spent years studying the human condition, healing, and embodiment through both academic and experiential lenses.
 But even more than all of the above, Natalie has walked this path herself and has experienced first-hand the healing power of the work she now supports others in doing.

 Enrooted Life grew from this transformation, alongside extensive training in somatic, nutrition, movement, and nature-based approaches.
 I created this practice to offer others a grounded, ethical, whole-person path to healing — one that honors the body’s wisdom, addresses root causes, and supports sustainable change without quick fixes.